ios-xr/iosxr-ansible/README.md

 local mode module uses Ansible network module to establish SSH connection to the IOS-XR console to run CLI command.

-There are 2 implementions of local mode, CLI and NECONF XML.
-And there are 2 options for NETCONF XML, raw and YDK options.
-The YDK option requires ydk-py python libraries from github.

 There are 6 different ways to access IOS-XR in local mode.

 1. **Console CLI** - connect to IOS-XR console through SSH port 22 and use